-On March 20, 2010, Wachovia Bank, N.A. and Wachovia Bank of Delaware, N.A. were merged into Wells Fargo Bank, N.A.
-The combined organization now operates as Wells Fargo Institutional Retirement and Trust and is the successor trustee to the Plan.
+Wells Fargo Institutional Retirement and Trust is the trustee to the Plan.
 The Trustee has been granted authority by Dover's Benefits Committee (the "Plan Administrator"), appointed by the Compensation Committee of the Board of Directors, to purchase and sell securities.